gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

    When I ran the model ...
    ```

-2. Write your answer in a Word file or other document file (text, PDF, etc.) with the title `homework_answers.docx` and put the homework answers in there, as follows:
+2. Write your answer in a Word file or other document file (text, PDF, etc.) and put the homework answers there.
+You can either make a separate document for each exercise
+   (e.g., answers for exercise 2.3 go in `ex_2_3.docx`, answers for exercise 3.3 go in `ex_3_3.docx`), or you can make a single document file (e.g., with the
+   title `homework_4_answers.docx`) and put the homework answers in there, as follows:

-   **Exercise 2.3:** When I ran the model ...
+   > * **Exercise 2.3:** When I ran the model ...
+   > * **Exercise 3.3:** This is how I would use a model to answer questions about the spread of COVID-19 ...

 3. If your answers include diagrams or other kinds of figures or illustrations that are a pain to do in Word, you can hand-write your answers (**legibly!**), take a photo of them, and upload the photo.